-The so-called "Visual Lookup" feature was introduced by Apple at WWDC 2021.
-While the feature debuted in the USA under iOS 15 in the fall of last year, it has only now been added here.
+Apple unveiled the so-called "Visual Lookup" feature at WWDC 2021.
+While the feature debuted in iOS 15 in the US last fall, it has only just arrived in Germany.
 But what exactly is "Visual Lookup"?
-Apple is promoting the whole thing as follows:
+Apple is promoting it as follows:

 Visual Lookup lets you learn more about landmarks, art, plants, animals, and other objects that appear in your photos or on the web.